Locations:

 Illustration depicting keys to weight loss such as a checklist and healthy eating

-You want to lose a few pounds — and this time, you’re determined to make your healthy habits last.
+You want to lose a few pounds — and this time, you’re determined to make your healthy habits last and lose weight for good.
 So, where do you start?
 Should you ditch carbs, or embrace whole grains?
 Cut out meat, or go high-protein?

 Advertisement